 Walking – 11-15 km (7-10 mi.) a day over fairly hilly terrain offering lots of challenges.
 Routes are along high meadow paths and/or well-maintained cliffside or alpine trails, with a few steep ascents to make you feel invigorated.

 Taste and ride Northern Spain

-Riding Rioja is a sensory experience.
+Riding in Rioja is a sensory experience.
 Your eyes won’t believe the vineyard-covered hills of neighbouring Ribera del Duero.
 Your body won’t believe the comfort of the 5-star Abadia Retuerta Le Domaine Hotel.
-Your taste buds will never tire of the topas, pintxos and barbecued meats – not to mention the world-famous wine.
+Your taste buds will never tire of the tapas, pintxos, and barbecued meats—not to mention the world-famous wine.
 And your mind?
 Totally and utterly blown.

-Note: Some departures operate on a slightly different itinerary.
+Note: Some departures run on a slightly different itinerary.

 Trip designed by Travel Expert Oscar BiedmaView Oscar’s Profile